Disclaimer: you will learn many popular French swear words explained in English. This blog post might be not appropriate for a young audience.

 English Literal Translation: Bag of shit

-A word used to describe those who are lowlife and have no real goals with their lives.
+A word used to describe those who are lowlifes and have no real goals in their lives.
 This word is often used to describe those who do not have any morals.
 Another close French curse word is “Sac à foutre” translated into English as “Bag of Semen”.